JeremyACase/ubiquia/README.md

                 value: demo-value
           configMountPath: /example/mountpath

-    # This is an "adapter" for the agent; Ubiquia will use this to manage DAG network
+    # This is an "adapter" for the component; Ubiquia will use this to manage DAG network
-    # traffic to/from the agent.
+    # traffic to/from the component.
     adapter:
       modelType: Adapter
       adapterType: PUSH